Yara Shahidi

-Yara Sayeh Shahidi (born February 10, 2000) is an American actress.
-She gained recognition for her starring role as the oldest daughter Zoey Johnson on the sitcom Black-ish (2014–2022) and its spin-off series Grown-ish (2018–present).
-Her film credits include Imagine That (2009), Smallfoot (2018), and the lead role in The Sun Is Also a Star (2019).
+Yara Sayeh Shahidi (born February 10, 2000) is an American actress and producer.
+She began her career as a child, appearing in the films Imagine That (2009), Butter (2011), and Alex Cross (2012).

+Shahidi played a starring role as the oldest daughter Zoey Johnson in the ABC sitcom Black-ish (2014–2022) and its spin-off series Grown-ish (2018–2024).
+She received NAACP Image Award for Outstanding Supporting Actress in a Comedy Series for Black-ish and three NAACP Image Award for Outstanding Actress in a Comedy Series nominations for Grown-ish.
 Time included her on "The 30 Most Influential Teens of 2016" list.
+She did voice over work in the films Smallfoot (2018), Fearless (2020), PAW Patrol: The Movie (2021), and My Father's Dragon (2022).

+Shahidi played her first adult lead role in the 2019 drama film, The Sun Is Also a Star.
+In 2023, she played Tinker Bell in the fantasy adventure film Peter Pan & Wendy, and executive produced and starred in the romantic comedy-drama film, Sitting in Bars with Cake.

-Early life
+Early life and education

 Yara Sayeh Shahidi was born in Minneapolis, Minnesota, to Keri Salter Shahidi and Afshin Shahidi, a photographer.
-Her mother, Keri Shahidi (born Keri Jamelda Salter), is of Black-American and Choctaw heritage, whereas her father Afshin Shahidi is Iranian.
-Afshin was one of the principal photographers for musician Prince until his death in 2016.
-Prince also kept a signed photo of Yara in his editing suit at Paisley Park, which can be seen on the VIP Tour.
+Her mother, Keri Shahidi (born Keri Jamelda Salter), is of African American and Choctaw heritage, and her father Afshin Shahidi is Iranian.
+Afshin was one of the principal photographers for musician Prince, who kept a signed photo of Yara in his editing suite at Paisley Park.
 The Shahidi family moved to California for Afshin's work when Yara was 4 years old.
 She is the older sister of child actor and model Sayeed Shahidi and they have a younger brother, Ehsan.
-The rapper Nas is her cousin.

-Her mother Keri states her daughter's first name Yara means "Someone who is close to your heart" in Farsi.
-Shahidi is also a common surname in Iran, of Muslim origin, which means "witness" in Farsi.
+The rapper Nas is her first cousin once removed.
+Yara means "Someone who is close to your heart" in Persian; Shahidi is a common surname in Iran and means "martyr" in Persian.

-Shahidi graduated in 2017 from Dwight Global Online School.
-Starting in 2018, Shahidi began college at Harvard University with a plan to major in Interdisciplinary Sociology and Black American Studies.